Schuylkill River Trail: Pottstown to Phoenixville / Mont Clare

 Two routes have been proposed for this stretch.
-One would come down the right bank (Chester County side) and end near Cromby Generating Station, above Phoenixville, then use borough streets and the Mont Clare Bridge (PA29) to connect with the trail section along the Canal in Mont Clare.
+One would come down the right bank (Chester County side) and end near Cromby Generating Station, above Phoenixville, then use borough streets and the Mont Clare Bridge (PA 29) to connect with the trail section along the Canal in Mont Clare.
 The other plan would bring the trail down the left bank to Mont Clare.
 It appears that both options may eventually be built, with the Chester County trail proceeding first and carrying the main SRT designation.

 In April 2011, the Spring City-to-Cromby segment opened on the Chester County side.
 This segment includes a new trailhead on Township Line Road, near the Cromby Power Plant.

 Until 2020, there was a disconnect in the official SRT between Phoenixville and Mont Clare, although foot and bicycle traffic easily used the Mont Clare Bridge sidewalk to connect.
 In 2019-2020 the sidewalk was replaced with a 10 foot wide, barrier protected trail segment, officially closing the gap.